momoiorg-repository/melon_ros2/README.md

 - **Providing a plugin for at_factory (mainly consisting of USD definitions)**
 - **Basic functionality for operating as a ROS2 robot, and a sample application**
-    - MoveIt2 Settings
+    - arm motion planning using MoveIt2
-    - Nav2 Settings
+    - autonomouse navigation using Nav2
-    - Sample application using Behavior Tree
+    - sample application using Behavior Tree

 ## 🚀 Installing